Jakob Sturm

 • (2024) (M) Evaluation of Retrieval augmented Generation architectures

-• (2024) (M) Boosting Quality Control in the Automotive Industry using LLMs and Contrastive Learning (Blackbox finetuning for Embedding Models)
+• (2024) (P) Boosting Quality Control in the Automotive Industry using LLMs and Contrastive Learning (Blackbox finetuning for Embedding Models)